eduvpn/documentation/FEDORA_VPN_SERVER.md

 [SSL Server Test](https://www.ssllabs.com/ssltest/) and updating the configuration in `ssl.conf` as required.
 A good resource is the [Mozilla SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) to further tighten the security.
+Don't forget [securityheaders.io](https://securityheaders.io/) to make sure you also follow their advice.

 ### Secure Cookies